r22n/HaxePipelineAPI/README.md

 # HaxePipelineAPI
-data processing pipeline API for HAXE language such MS LINQ, java Stream API.
+data processing pipeline API for HAXE language such as MS LINQ, java Stream API.
 simple definition and powerful unified data processing code empower your codes.

 ## the pipeline processing